Newsboy Legion: Pre-Crisis version

 The Newsboy Legion is a group of orphans, living on the streets of Suicide Slum, selling newspapers to make a living.
 They were also frequently in trouble with the law, although local policeman Jim Harper had a soft spot for them.
 In their first appearance, Harper, shortly after becoming Guardian, also becomes the Newsboys' legal guardian.
 A recurring theme in their stories was that the boys suspected Harper was the Guardian but were unsure.

 The Newsboy Legion consisted of Tommy Tompkins (the leader); Big Words (the team genius); Gabby (an excitable kid who never stopped talking); and Scrapper (the tough guy).

 The Newsboy Legion were reintroduced in Superman's Pal Jimmy Olsen #133 (October 1970) as part of Jack Kirby's Fourth World story arc.
-The Legion in that story were the sons of the originals, who were now working at a government genetics project.
-A new addition to the team was Walter "Flipper Dipper" (or "Flippa Dippa") Johnson Jr., an African-American boy.
-He was obsessed with and very capable of underwater maneuvers.
-He is also the son of another member of the Project.
-His nickname was later shortened to "Flip".
+The members of this Legion are the sons of the originals, who now work at a government genetics project.
+A new addition to the team was Walter Johnson (nicknamed Flip), an African-American boy and excellent swimmer.

 During their first mission, the villainous Morgan Edge develops the Whiz Wagon for the unsuspecting boys.
 He attempts to use it and them (and by extension, Jimmy Olsen) to kill the Hairies, an underground, technologically advanced society.
-The Hairies were literally neighbors of the Project and both were near the Evil Factory, which strove to destroy the others.
 Assisting the Legion in fighting the Factory was a clone of Scrapper called 'Scrapper Trooper', who was designed for military support of the Project.

 The boys would become affected by the Project in other ways, such as befriending an experiment from the 'Evil Factory'.
 They called this large, pink, humanoid entity 'Angry Charlie'.
 He was the only survivor from the Factory.
 The police authorities from Scotland, where the Factory had been hiding, allowed the Legion to maintain custody of the entity.